wozboz/philipscheidl.com/src/routes/blog/automatically-water-plants-arduino.md

 ## Conclusion

 So overall, I have learned quite a few things with this project.
-Electronics, soldering, ESPs and MQTT make much more sense to me now.
+Electronics, soldering, ESPs, the Arduino IDE and MQTT make much more sense to me now.
 I have also learned that it is not *that* hard to make something yourself, according to your needs.
 It just takes a lot of research and trial and error.
 I have to be honest: I have not upgraded the project to solar power yet since it worked so well without it.
 I might do that next year.
 If it ever happens, I will write an Update.
 We'll see what the next project will be - self-built weather stations seem quite fun...